-In addition to the aforementioned requirements, tourists arriving from yachts or sailboats must hand over to the immigration authorities the “International Ship Sailing” document and dock in authorized marinas.
+In addition to the aforementioned requirements, tourists coming from yachts or sailboats must also hand over to the immigration authorities the document “International port clearance” in authorized marinas.

 Welcome to Costa Rica!
 To visit our country there are some requirements which must be met.